 FinCEN say that advisors should be required to file CTRs and comply with the recordkeeping requirements of the BSA so as to “also deter illicit actors from using them as conduits.”

 Miller sees advisors choosing to outsource compliance with the rule “if the fees are reasonable,” otherwise, advisors will likely just “staff up” to handle compliance.
+The proposed rule addresses money laundering vulnerabilities in the U.S. financial system.

 FinCEN says these five red flags should prompt an advisor to consider filing a suspicious activity report.